evgenyneu/Cosmos/README.md

 ## Using Cosmos with SwiftUI

-[Here](https://github.com/evgenyneu/Cosmos/wiki/Using-Cosmos-with-SwiftUI) is how to shows a Cosmos view with SwiftUI.
+[Here](https://github.com/evgenyneu/Cosmos/wiki/Using-Cosmos-with-SwiftUI) is how to show a Cosmos view with SwiftUI.

 ## Using Cosmos in a modal screen